Lforlinux/aws-terraform-nodejs/README.md

 - Now ALB url will be avilable by ```kubectl get svc``` or go the AWS ALB console and copy and use it on any browser.
 - The port 80 for the NodeJS application is open on the internet.

+## How fault tolerance with high availability acheived
+- K8s resource are deployed as a deployment and mapped to Horizontal Pod Autoscaler.
+- HPA will look after the pods memory and cpu utilization and it will increase the pods count and decrease the pod count if the load pressure coming under control.
+- K8s worker nodes are deployed are AWS Auto Scalling Group.

 ## Performance Testing / Load Testing.
 - use the following command to do perfomance / load testing.